SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 ### Binder

-As mentioned earlier, binders are an abstraction used by Steeltoe that enables Streams based application services to integrate with external messaging systems.
+As mentioned earlier, binders are an abstraction used by Steeltoe that enables Stream-based application services to integrate with external messaging systems.
 This integration includes the responsibility for connectivity, delegation, and routing of messages to and from producers and consumers.
 It also includes support for data type conversions, invocation of the application code responsible for processing messages, and more.
 Binders are an infrastructure component provided by Steeltoe or other third party providers.